Size of Legislative Body

 • With multiple districts, guarantees geographic distribution while representing the diversity of the electorate in each district.

-• Solves far more issues than Instant Runoff Voting (aka Ranked Choice Voting RCV) and Approval Voting in Single Member Districts.
+• Solves far more than Instant Runoff Voting (aka Ranked Choice Voting RCV) and Approval Voting in Single Member Districts.

 • STV is also appropriate for non-partisan offices such as County Coroner and Judges.